paperbark-org/web-app/README.md

 **Social Media Analytics - AI Marketing Strategist**

-Marketing Intelligence like No Other
+Marketing Intelligence Like No Other

 ## Features